-Bulgaria is a European country which was under the Soviet Eastern Bloc during the 20th century Cold War.
-With the collapse of the Eastern Bloc in 1989, the country adopted a new constitution which had provisions for democratic elections.
+Bulgaria is a European country that was under the Soviet Eastern Bloc during the 20th century Cold War.
+With the collapse of the Eastern Bloc in 1989, the country adopted a new constitution that had provisions for democratic elections.
 Bulgaria practices the parliamentary representative democratic system of government where the president is the head of state while the prime minister is the head of government.

 The Constitution of Bulgaria

 The Constitution is the supreme law in the country and all other laws are created based on its articles.
 The current constitution is the country’s fourth constitution and was promulgated on July 12th, 1991 and has since been amended five times.
 Bulgaria adopted its inaugural constitution in 1879 which was also known as the Tarnovo Constitution and adopted the second constitution known as the Dimitrov Constitution which was promulgated in 1947 and was in force until 1971 when it was replaced by the Zhivkov Constitution.
 All of the previous constitutions of Bulgaria were socialist based.

 According to the Constitution of Bulgaria, the president is the head of state who is democratically elected to serve a five-year term.
 The president is also the Commander in Chief of the Bulgarian armed forces.
 The primary roles of the president involve foreign relations with the president mandated to be the country’s representative during international meetings and discussions.
 The president has limited veto power over the legislature where he can return legislation back to parliament to be debated further.